LastDeveloper/Dota_Mote/README.md

 This project allowed me to gain knowledge and experience of higher level Object Oriented Programming.
 I plan to use these skills in my other projects and to allow me to adapt to other programming languages and development concepts.

 PS.
-To show the my experience of the Android Lifecycle, All of the Dialogs and Game information are full adaptable on orientation changes and other user inputs.
+To show my experience of the Android Lifecycle, All of the Dialogs and Game information are full adaptable on orientation changes and other user inputs.